sebagorol/NJT-SS/README.md

 ![Screenshot 2024-08-13 094015](https://github.com/user-attachments/assets/e52a9f1d-992d-4def-a81e-e6289288db3e)

-3. Open Windows PowerShell and use "cd" command or COPY&PASTE the command to get to your PATH where your folder is located.
+4. Open Windows PowerShell and use "cd" command or COPY&PASTE the command to get to your PATH where your folder is located.
     ```bash
-       cd '.\OneDrive - New Jersey Transit\Desktop\NJT-main\'
+       cd '.\OneDrive - New Jersey Transit\Desktop\NJT-NetScraper-SS\'
     ```
-4. Create a python virtual enviorment named Scraper by using this command.
+5. Create a python virtual enviorment named Scraper by using this command.

    ```bash
       python -m venv Scraper
    ```

-5. Write this command before activating the Virtual Enviorment.
+6. Write this command before activating the Virtual Enviorment.
    ```bash
       Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
    ```